Kronenburgerpark: Situation

 Down in the park there is a pond, consisting of two parts separated by a bridge.
 At the top of the park there is a small playground for young children and a petting zoo.
-Fallow deer, land goats, peacocks and chickens are the permanent residents here.
-In addition there are also animals, especially in the summer.
-In 2012, for example, two donkeys could be admired, and in 2013 a small herd of ouessens.
+Fallow deer, land goats, peacocks and chickens are among the permanent residents.
+The park also occasionally houses animals temporarily, especially in the summer.
+In 2012, for example, the park hosted two donkeys, and in 2013 a small herd of Ouessant sheep.

 National monument

 The Kronenburgerpark is a national monument and bears number 522957.